-Year Ended December 31, 3-Year

-Share Usage Data 2022 2021 2020 Average

-Stock Options granted 100,500 52,000 50,833

-Service-based RS/RSUs granted 355,980 306,102 445,667 369,250

-Performance RS/RSUs earned 117,430 99,153 139,573 118,719

-Weighted-average basic shares of common stock outstanding 45,740,131 45,066,281 42,124,564 44,310,325

-Share Usage 1.0 % 6 1.1 % 6 1.5 % 6 1.2 %
+Year E Inded December 31 , Share Usage Data 2022 2021 2020 3-Year Average Stock Options granted - 100,500 52,000 50,833 Service-based RS/RSUs granted 355,980 306,102 445,667 369,250 Performance RS/RSUs earned 117,430 99,153 139,573 118,719 Weighted-average basic shares of common stock outstanding 45,740,131 45,066,281 42,124,564 44,310,325 Share Usage 1.0 % 1.1 % 1.5 % 1.2 %

 Dilution and Expected Duration.
 We carefully monitor the rate at which we use the shares authorized for issuance under our equity compensation program and the program's impact on stockholder dilution, and our historical and expected future usage were taken into account when we determined the number of shares to be reserved for issuance under the 2023 Stock Incentive Plan.
 If this Proposal 3 is approved by our stockholders, we expect the share reserve under the 2023 Stock Incentive Plan to last us for approximately two to three years based upon our historical three-year average burn rate.
 However, expectations regarding future share usage could be impacted by a number of factors such as award type mix; hiring and promotion activity; the rate at which shares are returned to the 2023 Stock Incentive Plan's reserve upon the awards' expiration, forfeiture or cash settlement; the future performance of our stock price; the consequences of acquiring other companies; and other factors.
 While we believe that the assumptions we used are reasonable, future share usage may differ from current expectations.
-The potential dilution to our stockholders resulting from the 2023 Stock Incentive Plan as of December 31, 2022, is approximately 9% which we consider reasonable and necessary to realize the intended purposes of the 2023 Stock Incentive Plan and our compensation programs and philosophy.
+The potential dilution to our stockholders resulting from the 2023 Stock Incentive Plan and our compensation programs and philosophy.
 (Dilution here is calculated as the sum of the shares subject to outstanding awards plus shares available for future awards under the Prior Plan plus the incremental share request under the 2023 Stock Incentive Plan (collectively, the "numerator") divided by the sum of the numerator and basic common shares outstanding, with all data as of December 31, 2022.)